America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 My brothers died at age 50.

-So what is it like having your dad look over you this many years later?
+So, what is it like having your dad look over you this many years later?

-Sometimes I feel a little bit guilty, but good for them.
+Sometimes I feel a little bit guilty.

 But business is business.

-So why is this healthy?
+So, why is this healthy?

-What makes it a better syrup?
+What makes it a better cereal?

 It's healthy because grainberry with onyx sorghum contains antioxidants, and you won't believe how powerful those antioxidants really are.

-But it's more than antioxidants.
+But it's more than antioxidants, it's sugar control.

 We have less sugar to start with, and the sugar it does contain is slow to absorb, so it doesn't spike your blood.